3.4.2. Strings and bytes¶

 TypeError: object does not support item assignment

-This can be fixed, by avoiding the assignment or making the string into a mutable sequence, such as a list, which contains the relevant information.
+This can be fixed, by avoiding the assignment or making it on a mutable sequenece, such as a list, which contains the relevant information.

 See also